tony-stone/arp/readme.md

 The code in this package is used to process and monitor the quality of the data supplied by each ambulance service trusts participating in this research programme.
-The ambulance service supplying data are:
+The ambulance services supplying data are:
   + East Midlands Ambulance Service NHS Trust
   + East of England Ambulance Service NHS Trust
   + London Ambulance Service